Is Eczema Keeping Your Baby Up At Night? Here's How to Help!

 Keep Your Baby’s Bedroom Cool

-Heat and sweat are both eczema triggers and can make itch worse.
+Heat and sweat are both eczema triggers and can make the itch worse.
 By lowering your thermostat at night, you can keep your little one’s body temperature from rising and prevent them from sweating in their sleep.

 Trim Your Baby’s Nails